Your brain, anatomically and functionally, consists of two distinct HEMISPHERES: Left & Right…

 and this is both sides working together…

-Implication for Studying and Performing Music
+Implications for Studying and Performing Music

-More often than not, most students are at the mercy of a fundamental and fatal flaw in the way that music is taught.
-Unfortunately, most students (and teachers) are trapped in an educational system that places way too much emphasis on abstract LEFT BRAIN constructs that have little to do with how music actually works.
-Unfortunately, most music instruction is so poor that it leaves hapless, trusting students attempting to study and perform with half of their brain tied behind their backs.
+One reason why students struggle with music is that they are using the wrong side of their brain for the task at hand.
+Alas, most students (and teachers) are trapped in an educational system that places way too much emphasis on abstract Left Brain constructs that have little to do with how music actually works.
+Unfortunately, music instruction is so poor that it has students trying to learn and play with half of their brain tied behind their backs.

-While your LEFT BRAIN is often an essential gateway for understanding and remembering important musical concepts, it is impossible to understand how music works if you study and play using only the left side of your brain.
+While your Left Brain is often an essential gateway for understanding and remembering important musical concepts, it is impossible to understand how music works if you study and play using only the left side of your brain.

-Ultimately, in order to perform with confidence and conviction, you must play in that magical RIGHT BRAIN space where logic, names, and abstract constructs cannot go.
+Ultimately, in order to perform with confidence and conviction, you must play in that magical Right Brain space where logic, names, and abstract constructs cannot go.

-Here, for example, is something that your logical LEFT BRAIN simply cannot do… or even understand…
+Here, for example, is something that your logical Left Brain simply cannot do… or even understand…

-… while your artistic RIGHT BRAIN grasps it immediately and effortlessly.
+… while your artistic Right Brain grasps it immediately and effortlessly.

 Both sides are necessary and important… and complement each other in significant ways that enable you to construct and internalize an incredible library of musical knowledge and skills.